 Why get involved now with musicians learning guitar online after so many years of successful “live” teaching?
 Why now decide to learn guitar online?

-So long story short… As a serial global events and political news junkie I awoke one March morning with the most frightening common cold that I’ve ever had.
+So long story short… As a serial global events and political news junkie I awoke one March morning with the frightening news of what was likely coming soon.

-The reality of the novel corona train coming down that track (that we are all lashed to) struck home pretty dramatically for me like I am sure it did for all of us.
-High risk loved ones, general financial/employment/self-employment concerns, a world of the complete unknowns and variable factors...
+The reality of the novel corona (now covid 19) train coming down that track (that we are all lashed to) struck home pretty dramatically for me like I am sure it did for all of us.
+High risk loved ones, general financial/employment/self-employment concerns, a world of the complete unknowns and variable factors.

 After the freaking out stage the survivalist and the mother hen instinct began to kick in to boil down what we can and can’t control.
-By the time my fever was dismissed as a symptomatic fraud I had done some research on everything from the hare-brained to the most sublime of survival plans.
+By the time my little worry attack subsided I had already done some research on everything from the hare-brained to the most sublime of survival plans.

 Then something that should have been pretty obvious happened.
 Before any official language of proclamation to quarantine surfaced, I’d received a notable amount of queries from new and existing players asking about learning guitar online.
-So, by the time the inevitable lock down started I had plotted and piloted my first few experiments with my consenting guinea pigs and my learning guitar online programme was born.
+So, by the time the inevitable lock down (here in the UK) started I had plotted and piloted my first few experiments with my consenting guinea pigs and my learning guitar online programme began.

 I hope some of what I and my (human) students have learned may be of use to those students and teachers who are at earlier stages of the learning curve.